 Historically, the violence and trauma of the Spanish Civil War (1936-39) and its aftermath were brutally experienced in Granada, and these are currently portrayed and re-imagined in world literature and Spanish cinema.
 Another reality of Spanish life is the ever-growing immigrant population, arriving from West and North Africa, adding to the diversity and richness of contemporary Granada.
 Literature and film from Africa and Spain, providing perspectives from both sides will be linked for a portrait of this evolving, often uneasy merger of complex cultures and religions.
 Study of texts and films will be dramatically augmented by field trips to Málaga and Morocco.

 The courses offered are “TWS 21 African Literature: Islam and Immigration” and “LTWL 180 Film Studies and Literature: Re-imagining the Spanish Civil War.”
-TWS 21 fulfills a specific requirement for a class in “Third World Studies” for Thurgood Marshall College, as well as for some other UCSD colleges, and is also an elective/requirement for Third World Studies and Literature majors and minors.
+TWS 21 fulfills a specific requirement for a class in “Third World Studies” for Thurgood Marshall College, and is also an elective/requirement for Third World Studies and Literature majors and minors.
 Similarly, LTWL 180 can fulfill upper division humanities/writing GE requirements for most colleges as well as electives for majors and minors in Literature, Communication, Visual Arts and Film Studies.
 Students in any of these majors or minors will derive unique and enriching perspectives from studying these topics in the context of Spanish and North African cultures.
 Majors in the sciences or engineering, who need humanities electives or who hesitate to study abroad because of their severe “time to graduation” constraints, would do well in this five-week summer experience of cross-cultural enrichment.
 Any study abroad listing adds a highly-prized dimension to students’ job-hunting or graduate school resumes.

 Robert Cancel is Professor of African and Comparative Literature and has taught in the Department of Literature since 1980.
 His research interests are in African oral and written literatures and cinema, Caribbean literature and music, picaresque writing of the Spanish Golden Age, and American and World music.
 He has lived, researched and taught in Zambia and Ghana, lived and researched in Granada, and traveled and presented papers in Morocco and Egypt, among other places.
 He was formerly co-director of Marshall College’s Dimensions of Culture Program, Coordinator of the Third World Studies Program, and is currently Director of Doctoral Studies for the Department of Literature.
 Since 1975 he has been awarded four separate Fulbright grants to conduct rural research in Zambia and/or to lecture at the University of Zambia.
 In recent years he has traveled extensively in Venezuela and Argentina.